vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/03/044/_index.md

 title = "+044"

 +++
-Indra On the extended pun in this hymn, see publ. intro.
+Indra On the extended pun in this hymn, see published introduction.